abpframework/abp/docs/en/Community-Articles/2022-05-16-Consuming-Rest-Api-By-Using-Static-Proxy/POST.md

 `AddStaticHttpClientProxies` method gets an assembly, finds all service interfaces in the given assembly, and prepares for static client proxy generation.

-> The [application startup template](https://docs.abp.io/en/abp/latest/Startup-Templates/Application) comes pre-configured for the **dynamic** client proxy generation, in the `HttpApi.Client` project.
-If you want to switch to the **static** client proxies, change `context.Services.AddHttpClientProxies` to `context.Services.AddStaticHttpClientProxies` in the module class of your `HttpApi.Client` project.

 Now you're ready to generate the client proxy code by running the following command in the root folder of your client project when your project is running.